jonelo/jacksum-for-windows/README.md

 ![GitHub downloads](https://img.shields.io/github/downloads/jonelo/jacksum-fbi-windows/total?color=green)

-# Jacksum FBI for Windows
+# Jacksum File Manager Integration for Windows

 The Jacksum File Browser Integration for Microsoft Windows allows you to access features of [Jacksum](https://github.com/jonelo/jacksum) through [HashGarten](https://github.com/jonelo/HashGarten) from the Send To menu at the Microsoft File Explorer, and other file managers that are supported.